COVID-19 Vaccination at Caltech

 Pamela Bjorkman, Caltech's David Baltimore Professor of Biology and Bioengineering, explained more about how vaccines work and why in her January 11 conversation with the Caltech community.

-Where to get the vaccine on campus
+Where to get the vaccine

 Vaccination and surveillance testing